With a minimal amount of flight instruction, you too can be flying back to the marina.

 I was and am incredibly envious.

-As it has since I've had this office.
+As it has ever since I've had this office.

-From Last Waltz and their last ever performance together, this is Garth Hudson on the organ, The Band's other great voice, Richard Manuel on the piano, Rick Danko on bass guitar and vocals, Robbie Robertson on guitar, and the great Levon Helm on drums and lead vocals.
+From Last Waltz and their last ever performance together, this is Garth Hudson on the organ, The Band's other great voice, Richard Manuel on the piano, Rick Danko on bass guitar and vocals, Robbie Robertson on guitar and Levon Helm on drums and lead vocals.

 Levon and the Hawks.